shoutem/redux-composers/README.md

 ```

 ### `mergeReducers(reducers, merger = _.merge)`
 Merges the states returned by each reducer.
-Can be used for extending original reducer with new functionality or
+Used for responding to new actions, extending and overriding existing
-overriding existing functionality.
-For example, adding sorting & filtering capabilities, responding to new actions,
+actions, adding generic sorting and filtering capabilities, and grouping reducers.
-but also if you want to group reducers around feature/functionality and then reuse them.

 ###### Arguments
 `reducers` (*Array*): Order of reducers in array defines the order of merging states returned by reducers.
 Each reducer